nfdi4plants/nfdi4plants.github.io/src/content/docs/DataManagementPlan.md

 ![DMPG](img/DMPG.png)

 ## DataPLANT Support
 Besides these technical solutions, DataPLANT supports you with community-engaged data stewardship.
-For further assistance, feel free to reach out via our [helpdesk](https://support.nfdi4plants.org) or by contacting us <a href="mailto:dataplant@uni-kl.de?subject=DataPLANT%20Data%20Sharing">directly</a>.
+For further assistance, feel free to reach out via our [helpdesk](https://support.nfdi4plants.org) or by contacting <a href="mailto:info@nfdi4plants.org">directly</a>.

 ## Sources and further information